Pearson Chi-squared Conditional Randomization Test: Numerical Experiments

 We test the null hypothesis \eqref{eq: CI hypothesis} with $X$ being the duration of the ride, and three different response variables $Y$: (1) User type-- registered members have acquaintance with the routes and are likely to have lower trip durations, (2) Date of the month (continuous variable from $1-30$)-- this can be used to capture effect of factors such as weather and sunlight hours.
 (3) Weekday (categorical variable from Monday to Friday)-- rides on the early days of the week are likely to be more work-related.
 For score function to be used in the PCR test, we consider the squared residual from regressing $Y$ on $X$.
 As an example, when $Y$ is the user type, we encode it as a binary variable $Y=\ind{\{ \text{the user is a registered member}\}}$, and fit the linear model $Y=b_0+b_1X$ to the training data to obtain the estimates $\widehat{b}_0, \widehat{b}_1$.
-Finally, for any test data point $(x,y)$, we consider the score function $T(x,y)=(y-\widehat{b}_0-\widehat{b}_1x)^2$.